Jenny Smedley

 To discover the rest of Ryan and Madeleine's story, read Souls Don't Lie - O Books.

-A picture paints a thousand words....
 I needed two things from Garth; forgiveness, for my part as I saw it, in Ryan's demise, and an assurance that he did not find my story offensive.
 Garth gave me everything I needed, and more.
 He confided in me things that required total trust, and I was very happy that he immediately felt such trust in me.
-What he said will always remain totally confidential.
-If he ever feels the need to speak publicly of his feelings, it will be entirely his decision.
-I think this photo says it all anyway.

-What does Jenny believe in?
+What does Jenny belive in

 Do you believe in God?